-- Quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1). - Inputs other than quoted prices included within Level 1 that are observable for the asset or liability either directly i.e. as prices, or indirectly i.e. derived from prices (Level 2).

-• Inputs for the asset or liability that are not based on observable market data i.e. unobservable inputs (Level 3).
+- Quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1). - Inputs other than quoted prices included within Level 1 that are observable for the asset or liability either directly i.e. as prices, or indirectly i.e. derived from prices (Level 2). - Inputs for the asset or liability that are not based on observable market data i.e. unobservable inputs (Level 3).

 The fair value of available-for-sale financial assets traded in active markets is based on quoted market prices at the end of the reporting period.
 A market is regarded as active if quoted prices are readily and regularly available from an exchange, dealer or broker and those prices represent actual and regularly occurring market transactions on an arm's length basis.
 The quoted market price used for financial assets held by the Group is the current bid price.
-The fair value of availablefor-sale financial assets and other financial instruments (e.g. over-the-counter derivatives) that are not traded in an active market, is determined by using valuation techniques, principally discounted cash flow models.
+The fair value of available-for-sale financial assets and other financial instruments (e.g. over-thecounter derivatives) that are not traded in an active market, is determined by using valuation techniques, principally discounted cash flow models.
 When the Group uses valuation techniques, it makes assumptions that are based on market conditions existing at the end of each reporting period.
 These valuation techniques maximise the use of observable market data where it is available and rely as little as possible on entity specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.
 If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.

-The fair value of the interest rate swap with the carrying amount of €91,000 (2013: €512,000), designated as a hedging instrument, is determined by use of a valuation obtained from a financial institution and verified with observable market data.
-The fair value of interest rate swap is calculated as the present value of the estimated future cash flows based on observable yield curves.
-Accordingly, it has been categorised since inception as a level 2 instrument.
+The fair value of the interest rate swap with the carrying amount of $\bigcirc$ 91,000 as at 31 December 2014, designated as a hedging instrument, was determined by use of a valuation obtained from a financial institution and verified with observable market data.
+The fair value of interest rate swap was calculated as the present value of the estimated future cash flows based on observable yield curves.
+Accordingly, it was categorised since inception as a level 2 instrument.

-As a result of the share purchase agreement with Cablenet Communications Systems Limited and Mr Nicolas Shiacolas (refer to Notes 9 and 20), GO acquired an interest in an associate.
+As a result of the share purchase agreement with Cablenet Communication Systems Limited ('Cablenet') and Mr N. Shiacolas (refer to Notes 9 and 20), GO acquired an interest in an associate.
 Upon acquisition, the fair values of the Group's investment in the associate, loans receivable from the associate and derivative instruments, comprising options, embedded in the share purchase agreement have been determined on the basis of a professional valuation report by an independent firm of professional valuers.
 This valuation report was reviewed and assessed by the Group's management and Board of Directors in line with the valuation process described within Note 5 in respect of the fair valuation of property.
+The valuation report has been updated as at 31 December 2015 particularly in respect of the fair valuation of the embedded options, which report was assessed internally as outlined above.